colinmccormick/CarND-MPC-Project/README.md

 ## MPC concepts

 The MPC control paradigm re-envisions the control problem as an optimization problem about the vehicle's future trajectory.
-A physics-based model determines how the vehicle will respond to actuator inputs (steering and throttle).
+A physics-based kinematic model determines how the vehicle will respond to actuator inputs (steering and throttle).
 The algorithm is given a set of waypoints (or equivalently, a polynomial describing the lane center ahead of the vehicle), and finds the optimum set of actuator values at each timestep to minimize a cost function relative to those waypoints.
 The first set of actuator values are then fed to the vehicle, and the remainder are discarded.

 At the next timestep, the state of the vehicle is measured again, and the waypoint list (equivalently, the polynomial fit) is updated reflecting the vehicle's new position.
 The controller solves the optimization problem again, returning only the first set of actuator values to the vehicle.
 This loop repeats continuously.